HugoPeters1024/hs-sleuth/README.md

 - :floppy_disk: Now whenever you build dump files are created in `dist-newstyle/coredump-MyCapture001/`

-- To create a zip archive you can run `cabal run hs-comprehension-zip -- MyCapture001`
+- To create a zip archive you can run `cabal run hs-comprehension-zip -- MyCapture001`.

 # Inspecting dumps

-- :female_detective: To inspect the dumps with the frontend got to http://core.hugopeters.me
+- :female_detective: To inspect the dumps with the frontend got to http://core.hugopeters.me.
+Note that dump files are exclusively read locally and are not send over the network.

 - :hammer: Alternatively you build the frontend yourself by running the `make_release.sh` script.
 This script requires a few dependencies.
     1. [Elm](https://guide.elm-lang.org/install/elm.html)